 This 200 Hour Yoga Teacher Training is for all students seeking to deepen their knowledge of the yoga practice, and will provide them with the skill sets necessary to be successful in teaching yoga and sharing this passion and journey with others.
 This training has an increased emphasis on the intelligent alignment of poses, or asanas, (applying Western advances in understanding movement and the physical body to find a recognition that all bodies are different and learning how to modify each pose to accommodate these differences), and the journey towards the yogic lifestyle found both on and off the mat.

 This program is non-competitive, and is open to anyone prepared to embark on this incredible path.
 Higher Love Yoga Academy is a Yoga Alliance accredited School, and upon successful completion, students will be able to register with the Yoga Alliance as RYT's (Registered Yoga Teacher), enabling them to teach yoga around the world.
 Before registering for any Yoga Teacher Training Program, be sure to check the Yoga Alliance website.
 Here you will find School ratings and read student reviews and feedback.
 Click here to see what the Yoga Alliance says about our school.

 It is imperative that graduates of this program receive the highest quality of education available.
 As it is our opinion that large group sizes tend to decrease the availability and attention provided by the Instructors, space in our programs are limited.
 Next session begins September 2019.
 Register now to reserve your spot today.
-There are currently 5 spaces remaining.

 "It is imperative that graduates receive the highest quality of education available".